Michiel1992/voltstarP/SUPPORT.md

 - Restart your Mac if the issue persists

 ### **Q: Is my data secure?**
 **A:** Yes.
-MyStar uses OAuth2 authentication and stores credentials locally on your Mac.
+Voltstar uses OAuth2 authentication and stores credentials locally on your Mac.
 No data is sent to third parties - only to Polestar's official API.

 ## Troubleshooting